logtailer/k8s-threat-locator/README.md

 >
 > Create the namespace before running Helm: `kubectl create namespace falco`

+> **Kernel module compatibility:** The default `driver.kind: module` requires the EKS worker node AMI to include kernel headers.
+Amazon Linux 2 (AL2_x86_64) includes them.
+If you use a custom AMI or Bottlerocket nodes, switch to `driver.kind: ebpf` in `falco/values.yaml`.

 ## Network Security (Calico)

 The cluster uses Calico as the CNI plugin.
 All pods in the `threat-demo` namespace are subject to a default-deny posture enforced by a Calico `NetworkPolicy` with `order: 1000`.
 Explicit allow policies with lower order values are then layered on top: